Legal Aid Ontario: History of legal aid in Ontario

 In 1998 and in response to the growing need for legal aid, the Mike Harris Progressive Conservative government, on recommendation by the 1997 report A Blueprint for Publicly Funded Legal Services: the Report of the Ontario Legal Aid Review, introduced the Legal Aid Services Act which outlined the creation of an independent agency called Legal Aid Ontario (LAO).
 The Act defined LAO as independent from, but accountable to, the Ontario government through the Ministry of the Attorney General.
 LAO would become the sole agency for establishing, administering, and monitoring the legal aid system within the province, and was granted the ability to "provide legal aid services by any method that it considers appropriate, having regard to the needs of low-income individuals… and the costs of providing such services and the Corporation’s financial resources."

-In recent years and in response to economic, client, and government pressures to improve service and reduce costs, LAO has begun adopting modern approaches to service delivery.
+In response to economic, client, and government pressures to improve service and reduce costs, LAO has begun adopting modern approaches to service delivery.
 Some of these changes have included the consolidation of offices across the province into nine district offices, the development of a toll-free service, information sharing with the Ministry of Community & Social Services for social assistance eligibility information, and the expansion of courthouse services.
-While the province has assisted with increased investment over the last few years, a major decline in funding from the Law Foundation of Ontario trust accounts due to the financial situation in the late 2000s placed additional financial pressures on the organization.
+While the province has assisted with increased investment over the last few years, a major decline in funding from the Law Foundation of Ontario trust accounts due to the Great Recession placed additional financial pressures on the organization.
 To address some of these issues, the Government of Ontario committed in 2014 to raising the eligibility thresholds to "allow over one million more people to qualify for legal aid services".
 This increase however also had the consequence of an unexpected and unprecedented increased in demand for legal help, far beyond what Legal Aid Ontario anticipated.
 As a measure to control spiraling costs, LAO halted the implementation of some of the newly expanded services until it matches available funding, froze staff salaries and maintained the current level of legal clinics funding for 2017/18.